A unified variational framework for the inverse Kohn-Sham problem

 Under nondegeneracy and suitable spectral-gap assumptions, the second variation of $W[v]$ is governed by the static noninteracting density-response operator,

 where, in a standard orbital representation,

-This makes the local optimization structure transparent: Wu--Yang may be interpreted as a Newton or quasi-Newton method in potential space, with gradient given by density mismatch and Hessian given by the KS response operator.
-It also explains why the method becomes fragile in small-gap or nearly degenerate regimes, where the same response operator becomes poorly conditioned \cite{ShiWasserman2021,JensenWasserman2018, ErhardTrushinGorling2022,Gould2023}.
+The constant-potential direction is an unavoidable null mode of $\chi_\mathrm{s}$, since an additive shift changes the orbital energies but not the orbitals or density.
+Newton-type updates must therefore be formulated after gauge fixing or directly on the quotient potential space.
+This makes the local optimization structure transparent: the Wu--Yang functional naturally supports Newton or quasi-Newton optimization in potential space, with gradient given by density mismatch and Hessian governed by the KS response operator.
+It also explains why the method becomes fragile in small-gap or nearly degenerate regimes, where the same response operator becomes poorly conditioned \cite{ShiWasserman2021,JensenWasserman2018,ErhardTrushinGorling2022,Gould2023}.

-\textit{Structural conclusion.} The Wu--Yang formulation is the reduced exact-multiplier realization of the common density-constrained inverse Kohn--Sham problem.
+\textit{Structural conclusion.} The Wu--Yang formulation is the potential-space reduced formulation obtained from the density-constrained noninteracting problem: the orbitals are solved for each trial potential, and the resulting functional \(W[v]=E_\mathrm{s}[v]-\langle v,\rho_{\mathrm{tar}}\rangle\) is maximized over the potential modulo the additive-constant gauge.

-\subsubsection{Quadratic-penalty relaxations: the ZMP paradigm}
+\subsection{Quadratic-penalty relaxations: the ZMP paradigm}

 A natural alternative to exact multiplier enforcement is to relax the density-reproduction condition through a quadratic penalty term.
 Operationally, the KS state equations remain in place as the forward state relation associated with the current effective potential, but exact density matching is no longer imposed as a hard constraint.
 Instead, density mismatch is assigned a quadratic cost in the objective.
 From the present viewpoint, this is the essential variational structure of the Zhao--Morrison--Parr method \cite{ZhaoMorrisonParr1994}.
 In other words, ZMP is best understood as a quadratic-penalty relaxation of the density-constrained inverse KS problem \cite{ZhaoMorrisonParr1994,PenzCsirikLaestadius2023,ShiWasserman2021}.